Jonjo Shelvey

 Shelvey began his career at Charlton Athletic, becoming their youngest-ever player at 16 years and 59 days old.
 In 2010, he moved to Liverpool for an initial £1.7 million, spending a brief loan at Blackpool.
 During his time at Anfield, Shelvey was part of a Liverpool squad which won the League Cup and lost the FA Cup final in 2012.
 He joined Swansea City for £5 million in 2013, and Newcastle United for £12 million two and a half years later.
 A month after joining Newcastle, he was made the team's stand-in captain in the absence of Fabricio Coloccini, as the season ended with relegation.
-He has since helped the club regain Premier League status, and established himself as Newcastle's vice captain.
+He then helped the club regain Premier League status, and established himself as Newcastle's vice captain.
+After leaving Tyneside in 2023, he had spells at Nottingham Forest, Çaykur Rizespor, Eyüpspor and Burnley.

 Shelvey played for England at under-16, under-17, under-19 and under-21 level and has captained the under-19 team.
 He won his first cap for the senior team in 2012.

 Club career

 Charlton Athletic

 Shelvey played in the youth teams of first Arsenal and then West Ham United, the team he had supported as a boy.
 In 2004, he moved to Charlton Athletic, making his breakthrough in the 2007–08 season after scoring 14 goals in 23 appearances for Charlton's under-18 team.
 He made his first-team debut on 26 April 2008, starting in a 3–0 away loss against Barnsley in the Championship.
 He became Charlton's youngest-ever player, at the age of 16 years and 59 days – beating the previous holder, Paul Konchesky.
 He still had one week of school remaining when he was given his debut by manager Alan Pardew.

 On 3 January 2009, Shelvey became Charlton's youngest-ever goal-scorer, with a strike against Norwich City in the third round of the FA Cup, opening a 1–1 draw.
 It was 54 days before his 17th birthday, breaking the previous record held by Peter Reeves who was aged 17 years and 100 days when he scored – also against Norwich – in May 1996.
 Despite interest from several Premier League clubs, on 27 February, his 17th birthday, Shelvey signed his first professional contract with Charlton.
 He scored his first league goal in the 3–2 win at Southampton on 4 April.
 Later that month, he scored in consecutive matches, 2–2 home draws against Blackpool and Cardiff City; the season ended with relegation to League One.

 In September 2009, he signed a one-year contract extension until 2012.
-Shelvey contributed four goals from 24 league appearances as the Addicks reached the promotion play-offs.
+Shelvey contributed four goals from 24 league appearances as Charlton reached the promotion play-offs.